Cosmin Olăroiu

-Cosmin Aurelian Olăroiu (born 10 June 1969) is a Romanian football manager and former player, who is currently the head coach of United Arab Emirates national team.
+Cosmin Aurelian Olăroiu (born 10 June 1969) is a Romanian professional football manager and former player, currently in charge of UAE Pro League club Al Jazira.

 As a manager, he guided Steaua București to the Divizia A title and Romanian Supercup both in 2006, and led his side to the semi-finals of the UEFA Cup in the same year.

-He is considered one of the greatest managers in the Arabian Peninsula, having led the most decorated clubs of Saudi Arabia, Qatar and United Arab Emirates – Al Hilal, Al Sadd, Al Ain and Al Ahli – to new trophies.
-In 2020, he guided Jiangsu Suning to their first-ever title in China.
+He is a manager in the Arabian Peninsula who has led Al Hilal, Al Sadd, Al Ain, and Al Ahli in Saudi Arabia, Qatar, and the United Arab Emirates to league trophies.
+In 2020, he guided Jiangsu Suning to a title in China.

 In May 2025, he led Sharjah FC to their first continental title, winning the AFC Champions League Two.

 Club career

 As a player, Olăroiu's best-known clubs he played for are Universitatea Craiova and Naţional București.
 However, he also played with success in K League for Suwon Samsung Bluewings where he helped the club to win two K League titles in 1998 and 1999.
 He also won the Korean League Cup and twice the Super Cup.
 He finished his playing career with JEF United Ichihara in 2000.